-| Ascension Island:
+Ascension Island:

 Ascension Island lies in splendid isolation, just south of the equator, in the middle of the Atlantic.
 It has spectacular volcanic scenery.
 Because of its remoteness, it was not settled until the 19th century when Napoleon was held captive on the neighbouring island of St Helena, 1,300 km away.
 At that time, the main island, though very barren, held huge populations of seabirds.
 However, rats soon arrived by ship, and donkeys and cats were deliberately introduced.
 In an effort to beautify the island, many tropical flowers were planted.
-The result of all these introductions was the rapid decline in seabird numbers so that, today, most can nest only on smaller islets off-shore.
-The only residents are those working there under short-term contracts for the military and civilian organisations which have operations there.
-The local voluntary conservation organisation is the Ascension Heritage Society.
-The main threats to the island's conservation interests are twofold: public ignorance or disinterest in the value of Ascensions biodiversity; and spread of introduced species, particularly mesquite thorn, cats and rats.
-Currently, two globally endangered birds, Ascension Frigatebird (pictured) and Red-footed Booby, are threatened.
-The recently introduced Mexican Thorn bush threatens Ascensions Green Turtle population (pictured), the surviving unique desert flora and fauna and some geological features. |
+The result of all these introductions was the rapid decline in seabird numbers so that, until the early 2000s, most could nest only on smaller islets off-shore.
+The successful project to remove feral cats is allowing some re-colonisation of the main island.
+Feral cats were successfully removed by 2006 and all pet cats are neutered.
+This has allowed seabirds, including two globally endangered birds, the endemic Ascension Frigatebird (pictured) and the Red-footed Booby, to start re-colonising from the tiny refuge of Boatswain-bird Island to the main island of Ascension.
+The relatively recently introduced Mexican Thorn bush impacts some of the surviving unique desert flora and fauna and some geological features, but is managed to keep it off the beaches vital for nesting by Ascension’s Green Turtle (pictured) population, the largest in the Atlantic. about Virtual Tours... |

 |